SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 - `http://localhost:8080/salesOrders/readByCountry/IT`
 This GET request executes a method secured with Spring Global Method Security.
 It will respond with error status code `403` (`unauthorized`) in case you do not have any policy assigned, that grants access for action `read` on any resources in `Country` = `<your country Code, e.g. 'IT'>`.

+## Assign Permission
-Check the application logs on your console to find out the user id and the result of the authorization check.
+Check the application logs on your console to find out the user id and the zone id and the result of the authorization check.
 ```
 Is user <your user-id> authorized to perform action 'read' on resource 'null' and attributes '[Country=IT]' ? false
 ```
-In case you have a lack of permissions you need to make sure that you (`<your user-id>`) have the same policy in `src/main/resources/amsBundle/data.json` assigned like the user with id `Alice_countryCode`.
+In case you have a lack of permissions you need to make sure that you (`<your user-id>`) has the same policy in `src/main/resources/amsBundle/data.json` assigned like the user with id `Alice_countryCode`.
 Afterwards you need to restart the docker-container
 ```
 docker restart spring-security-cas_opa_1
 ```
 Now repeat the forbidden test requests.

 Alternatively you can also debug the [TestControllerTest](src/test/java/sample.spring.adc/TestControllerTest.java) JUnit Test.

 # Deployment on Cloud Foundry